Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: Results and Analysis

 Figure~\ref{fig:model_scale_acc_conf_cluster} illustrates how \answerspace{} scales with model size, and Figure~\ref{fig:cluster_num_distribution} shows the distribution of cluster sizes.
 Larger models consistently exhibit a greater \answerspace{} than smaller ones, with the gap widening as the number of ground-truth answers increases.
 This suggests that larger models encode broader knowledge, whereas smaller models may fail to produce effective answers even when more correct answers exist.

-Consequently, as the number of correct answers increases, larger models—due to their broader knowledge—tend to generate a wider range of potentially correct answers, reducing response consistency and thus lowering estimated confidence.
-In contrast, smaller models are constrained to a narrower candidate set, leading to a more gradual decline in confidence.
-As a result, larger models exhibit a sharper confidence decline due to more rapidly increasing knowledge coverage.
-Further analysis is provided in Appendix~\S~\ref{app:Spearman Validity}.
+Consequently, as the number of correct answers grows, larger models—by virtue of their broader knowledge—tend to produce a more diverse set of plausible responses, which dilutes response consistency and thereby lowers estimated confidence.
+Smaller models, by contrast, draw from a narrower candidate pool, resulting in a more gradual confidence decline.
+This disparity arises because knowledge coverage expands more rapidly in larger models, amplifying the confidence drop.
+We further validate this relationship quantitatively in Appendix~\S~\ref{app:Spearman Validity}, where Spearman correlation analysis confirms a strong association between knowledge coverage and confidence degradation.